Andre De Grasse vs. Jesse Owens

 In a race against Lewis and Owens.
 Bolt would trail for much of the race (and Owens would have a slight edge over Lewis since he was more compact and marginally more powerful).
 But Bolt’s ability to accelerate mid-race is astonishing.
 And his top-end velocity unequaled maybe in human history.
 These sorts of attributes allow for Bolt to stalk his opponents much of the 100-meter race.
 And accelerate while the others have already flat-lined.
 Which is the reason why Bolt is the greatest 200-meter runner of all time?
 Though he holds the world record in the 200, at 19.19, his disinterest in training probably precluded him from being the only man to break 19 seconds, a shame.

-The man on the current track and field sprint scene reminiscent of Owens is Andre DeGrasse The young Canadian sprinter who, at 1.76 meters, quick out of the blocks, has a running style and skill vaguely similar to Owens.
-DeGrasse has a 9.78 wind-aided best and an Olympic bronze medal in the 100 (and silver medal in the 200).
+The man on the current track and field sprint scene reminiscent of Owens is Andre DeGrasse, The young Canadian sprinter who, at 1.76 meters, quick out of the blocks, has a running style and skill vaguely similar to Owens.
+DeGrasse has a 9.78 wind-aided best and an Olympic bronze medal in the 100 (and a silver medal in the 200).

 2017 Diamond League Stockholm De Grasse wins in windy 9.69